-Our lawyers Mag.
-Melanie Gassler-Tischlinger and Dr. Georg Huber, LL.M., CIPP/E, were interviewed by the magazine “netzwerk tirol” about what has to be considered from a legal point of view in corona times for external and internal crisis communication.
+Our lawyers Melanie Gassler-Tischlinger and Georg Huber were interviewed by the magazine “netzwerk tirol” about what has to be considered from a legal point of view in times of corona for external and internal crisis communication.

 Conference calls, online meetings, emails: Communication in times of crisis

-Melanie Gassler-Tischlinger and Georg Huber are attorneys at law at the Innsbruck law firm Greiter Pegger Kofler & Partner. netzwerk tirol held a discussion with them on the question of what should be considered from a legal point of view in corona times for the communication of companies to the outside world, but also with employees.
+Melanie Gassler-Tischlinger and Georg Huber are attorneys at the Innsbruck law firm Greiter Pegger Kofler & Partners. “netzwerk tirol” spoke to them on the question of what should be considered from a legal point of view in times of corona regarding communication with outside parties and also with employees.

 Has communication in companies changed due to the Corona crisis?

-This question can be answered clearly with yes.
-In many companies, employees work from home.
+This answer to this question is a clear yes.
+In many companies, employees are working from home.
 Personal face-to-face meetings hardly ever take place anymore.
-As a result, companies are increasingly resorting to other options, in particular video conferences, webinars, but also electronic communication to promote online shops.
+As a result, companies are increasingly reverting to other options, in particular video conferences, webinars, but also electronic communication to promote online shops.

 Particularly people with health risks are no longer allowed to come to work.
 Is an employer allowed to unilaterally order such persons to work via home office?

-In principle, home office must be agreed.
-It is unproblematic if the employment contract already contains a corresponding provision.
-If it is agreed that the employee can also be transferred to other places, e.g. to his place of residence, a unilateral order is usually possible.
+In principle, working via home office has to be agreed on.
+The situation is simple of if the employment contract already contains a corresponding provision.
+If the possibility of the employee being transferred to other places is provided for, e.g. to his place of residence, a unilateral order is usually possible.

 In view of the developments in recent weeks, one could certainly also argue that employees who are fit for work can be obliged to use a home office simply because of their duty of loyalty, provided that this is possible and reasonable.